llefrioux/p2p-messaging/README.md

 Each client establishes a connection to the service using websocket.

-While openning the application a client can sign in with a login.
+While openning the application a user can sign in with a login.

-While logged the client can logout and get back to previous sign in view.
+When logged the user can logout and get back to previous sign in view.

-Also a local peer-to-peer connection is established using webRTC.
-A client can write a message and send it through this connection by using the send button.
+User can connect to another by typing the targeted user login and clicking on connect to.
+This will established a peer-to-peer connection using webRTC between the two users.
+This connection is settled via the service.

-When the message is received it is displayed in the second textarea.
+The user can then write a message and send it directly to the other through this connection by using the send button.
+When the message is received from the other user it is displayed in the second textarea.

 ## Service